Jump to:

 When is Auth0 login required again?

-After one week of inactivity, the user must re-authenticate with the authenticator passcode.
+After one week of inactivity, the user must re-authenticate with their OTP.

 Do users need to log in again when switching apps?